This example shows how to use the Linear Analysis Tool to linearize a model at a trimmed steady-state operating point (equilibrium operating point).

 Tip Alternatively, if you do not want to introduce changes to the Simulink model, you can specify the linearization I/O points in the Linear Analysis Tool.
 See Specify Portion of Model to Linearize in Linear Analysis Tool.

-Enter 0 for the minimum bound of the Current block state.
+minimum bound of the Current block state.

 Compute the operating point.

-A new variable, op_trim1, appears in the Linear Analysis Workspace.
+op_trim1, appears in the

-Select the operating point to be used for linearization.
+In the Operating Point drop-down list, this operating point is now selected as the operating point to be used for linearization.

-Linearize the model at the specified operating point.
+Linearize the model at the specified operating point